Pedro Subido (Dec 4, 1930- Dec 4, 2013)

 This win from his beloved university is surely a fitting gift for his upcoming birthday and death anniversary on Dec 4.
 I am sharing this pic of my solo Pete Subido during his younger and glorious days as a UP athlete and Track champion.

 Pedro Subido was born in Naguilian, La Union

 He would be better known as a competent member of the National Relay Squad in the 4×100 during the 1950s.

 In the 1954 Asian Games

 He won the Philippines a bronze medal in the 4x100m Relay behind Japan and Pakistan.
 Subido made the semi-finals of the Asian Games in the 200m clocked 22.4.
-He did not make the final as they only took 6.
+However, he did not make the final as they only took 6.
 He was entered in but didn’t participate in the Men’s 100m Dash.